 - See this as an opportunity to try something new like testing out that recipe, declutter, get to those jobs you have been putting off, read a novel, get creative.

 - Keep everything in perspective.
-Practice rational thinking rather than worst-case situation.
+Practise rational thinking rather than worst-case situation.
 Consider:

 - Am I catastrophising the COVID-19 situation?